-Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.
+Portal 1 and 2 are two of the finest puzzle-platformers ever made and have influenced the creation of countless other games since their release.

-Whether you’re a fan of the series’ room-by-room level design, increasing puzzle difficulty, or timeless writing, here we’ll be breaking down the best games like Portal to play in 2023.
+Whether you’re a supporter of the series’ room-by-room level layout, escalating puzzle complexity, or enduring writing, here we’ll be analyzing the finest games akin to Portal to experience in 2025.

-This includes the best puzzle games like Portal and best co-op games like Portal on PC, PS4, Xbox One, and Nintendo Switch.
+This includes the greatest puzzle games like Portal and excellent co-op games like Portal on PC, PS4, Xbox One, and Nintendo Switch.

-If we forgot to mention your favorite game, sound off in the comments and let us know.
+If we failed to mention your preferred game, sound off in the comments and let us know.

 Lastly, make sure to check back in the future as we continue to update this list with new games!